Please ensure Javascript is enabled for purposes of website accessibility

 ● HOPS

 HOPS, meaning your personal study plan, is a tool which helps you plan your studies.HOPS is made on the basis of the curriculum and timing plan, and you must approve it with your own study counselor.
 You will be accepted during the preselection for the course only if the implementation can be found in HOPS.
 You can approve HOPS once per semester.
-You can read instructions on how to make and accept HOPS on MyNet.
+You can read instructions on how to make and accept HOPS on Peppi.

 ● More on studying